Impact of running Specops Password Policy on Active Directory

 Specops Authentication Client

 The client also provides a password expiry notification by way of a balloon tip/popup, but this does require “line of site” to a DC at login, just like the Microsoft one.
-If you have people working remotely, make sure you enable the email notifications in your SPP policies, as well, if you don’t have an Always On VPN such as DirectAccess.
+If you have people working remotely, make sure you enable the email notifications in your Specops Password Policy policies, as well, if you don’t have an Always On VPN such as DirectAccess.

-I hope this detailed blog has been useful and explains in detail what impact deploying SPA, SPP and BPP will have on your AD and the reasons why Specops have made some of those design decisions.
+I hope this detailed blog has been useful and explains in detail what impact deploying Specops Password Auditor, Specops Password Policy and Breached Password Protection will have on your Active Directory and the reasons why Specops has made some of those design decisions.